Da Nang to Hoi An Distance: How Far Is It?

 Non Nuoc Beach (My Khe Beach Extension)

 Unlike the busier My Khe Beach, Non Nuoc is most often much quieter with fewer people and thus a better place for relaxation.
 The water is shallow and quiet, and thus it is perfect for both swimming and wading and is ideal for families with kids.
 The beach offers surfing activities, stand-up paddleboarding activities, and many rental shops and schools that exist around.
-One can as well just rent a sunbed, sit under an umbrella, and enjoy the serenity.
+One can also just rent a sunbed, sit under an umbrella, and enjoy the serenity.

 Not far from here, Non Nuoc Stone Carving Village has local artisans creating intricate sculptures from marble quarried from the mountains nearby.
 This is a good place to catch a glimpse of traditional craftsmanship and perhaps pick up a couple of unique souvenirs.
 Non Nuoc Beach is the perfect place to stop and take a refreshing swim, do some sunbathing, or stroll leisurely along the shoreline.